 This idea is nothing new but can have such a positive effect on your family.
 Sit down with your loved ones and talk about what is going on.
 Allow all thoughts and emotions-nothing is wrong.
 Help yourself and your family members recognize and accept their current perspective.

-Once these thoughts and feelings are acknowledged, work with each other to form a plan of how to reframe-taking irrational or negative thoughts and transforming them into rational or positive thoughts.
-(My boys love when I use the word “transform”-Transformers are a big hit here!)
+Once these thoughts and feelings are acknowledged, work with each other to form a plan of how to reframe (taking irrational or negative thoughts and transforming them into rational or positive thoughts).

-After all family members have had an opportunity to share and work on their thoughts and feelings, take time to pray as a family.
-Prayer is such a powerful way to unite your family under God’s love and support.
-Offer up your individual and family concerns.
-Silent or aloud, prayer can work wonders on your family’s post-holiday blues!
+After all family members have had an opportunity to share and work on their thoughts and feelings, take time to pray or meditate as a family.
+Have some quiet time to process what was shared and what needs to be done.

 Get up and get moving!
 Physical activity can help you feel better mentally and physically.
 Your whole family can feel a boost in spirits when you exercise together.